-Best times to see the Northern Lights
+Best times to see the Northern Lights in Finland

 2 minute read

-Head north for a once-in-a-lifetime show
+Head north for an extraordinary show

-Northern Lights are most visible from the end of August to April in northern Finland.
-Auroras, caused by solar winds, occur year-round but the nights need to be dark enough for us to be able to catch a glimpse of this phenomenal light show.
+Northern Lights are most visible from the end of August to April in Lapland and northern Lakeland in Finland.
+Auroras, caused by solar winds, occur year-round – even in the summer – but the nights need to be dark enough for us to catch a glimpse of this phenomenal light show.
+That is why autumn, winter and spring are the best times to see the Northern Lights in Finland.

 Northern Lights over an unfrozen lake in Nurmes, Finland.